 Competitor Analysis Process

-1. Identify competitors - Search your seed keywords, note top rankers
+1. Identify competitors - Search your seed keywords and note who ranks consistently

-2. Extract their keywords - Use Ahrefs/SEMrush to pull their ranking keywords
+2. Extract their keywords - Use Ahrefs Site Explorer or Semrush Organic Research to pull their ranking keywords

 3. Find content gaps - Keywords they rank for that you don’t